Gopher tortoise: Description

 The gopher tortoise is a terrestrial reptile that possesses forefeet that are well adapted for burrowing, and elephantine hind feet.
 These features are common to most tortoises.
 The front legs have scales to protect the tortoise while burrowing.
 G. polyphemus is dark brown to gray-black in overall color, with a yellow plastron (bottom shell).
 A gular projection is evident on the anterior plastron where the head projects from the shell.
 Sexual dimorphism is evident, with the male gopher tortoise having a concave plastron, while that of the female is flat.
 In addition, the gular projection of a male plastron is generally longer than that of a female.
-Straight carapace length of adults usually ranges from 6 to 11 in, with a maximum of 16 in.
+Straight carapace lengths of adults usually range from 6 to 11 in, with a maximum of 17.32 in.
 The carapace is at least twice as long as it is high.
+Anal width (distance between the extreme posterior points of the anal shields) and anal notch (distance between the posterior end of the plastron at midline and the posterior edge of the carapace) are dimorphic, but does not become distinctly dimorphic until sexual maturity is attained.
 Body mass averages 4 kg, with a range of 2–6 kg.
 They are the only extant species of the genus Gopherus found east of the Mississippi River.